Dear Friends, Colleagues, Supporters and Prayer Warriors,

 The Malian bus, pictured to the left, is sporting a French flag, to indicate the Malians’ hope that their former colonizers will come to their rescue in their time of need.

 Linda is presently in the USA while I continue with the outreach at our self-sufficiency agro-pastoral project.
 I am usually there every week from Monday through Friday, keeping me geographically far away from any unrest.
-Our other AG colleagues, Tom and Jenni Keating and Glen and Karen Smith, are also continuing with their work in the capital city.
+Our other AG colleagues are also continuing with their work in the capital city.

 Even though our U.S. Embassy has recommended that all Americans leave the country, (they always prefer to “err” on the side of caution), we three couples have prayerfully committed to remaining in Mali unless the situation worsens.
 We neither want to downplay the seriousness of the circumstances, nor do we want to react with panic to everything that we hear.
 We feel it is imperative for us to stay and serve with our Malian brothers at this point in time.